npm/cli/docs/content/configuring-npm/package-json.md

 "os" : [ "darwin", "linux" ]
 ```

-You can also denylist instead of allowlist operating systems,
+You can also block instead of allowing operating systems,
-just prepend the denylisted os with a '!':
+just prepend the blocked os with a '!':

 ```json
 "os" : [ "!win32" ]